performancecopilot/pcp/docs/pcp-programmers-guide.rst

 Caching PMDA
 ~~~~~~~~~~~~

-caching PMDAWhen either the cost or latency associated with collecting
+When either the cost or latency associated with collecting
 performance metrics is high, the PMDA implementer may choose to trade
 off the currency of the performance data to reduce the PMDA resource
 demands or the fetch latency time.